makedeb/makedeb-docs/docs/mpr/using-the-mpr/uploading-pkgbuilds.md

 ssh "mpr@{{env.mpr_url}}"
 ```

-On a succesful connection, you should get a message similar to such:
+On a successful connection, you should get a message similar to such:

 ```
 PTY allocation request failed on channel 0